BattleTalent/community-docs/website/docs/tutorials/create-combat-room.md

 ![](6.create-a-combat-room\wavegenerator.png)

-Fill in the number of enemies generated per wave "SpawnNum", fill in the WaveGroup name to "Pool", specify the WaveGroup file.
+Fill in the number of enemies generated at the same time in the "SpawnNum" field, the number will go up in the array as you kill more enemies.
+Fill in the enemy name in the "Pool" field.

 ![](6.create-a-combat-room\fillwavegenerator.png)